Desert Elephant Conservation - Family Trip

 • Dinner – spaghetti, curry, fried rice, stew, noodles + the famous camp fire chocolate cake!

-Drinking water is provided at the placement.
+Drinking water is provided.

 When in Swakopmund, there are many restaurants and cafes to choose from.